Bake off redux: a review and experimental evaluation of recent time series classification algorithms: Time Series Classification Algorithms

 \subsubsection{HIVE-COTE version 2 (HC2)}

 In 2021, HIVE-COTE was again updated to further address scalability issues and reflect recent innovations to individual TSC representations and HIVE-COTE v2.0 (HC2)~\citep{middlehurst21hc2} was proposed.
 In HC2, RISE, TSF and cBOSS are replaced, with only STC retained.
 TDE~\citep{middlehurst20temporal} replaces cBOSS as the dictionary classifier.
 DrCIF replaces both TSF and RISE for the interval and frequency representations.
 An ensemble of ROCKET classifiers called the Arsenal is introduced as a new convolutional based approach.
 Estimation of test accuracy via cross-validation is replaced by an adapted form of out-of-bag error, although the final model is still built using all training data.
 Unlike previous versions, HC2 is capable of classifying multivariate time series.
-Figure~\ref{fig:HC2} illustrates the structure of HC2.
+Figure~\ref{fig:HC2} illustrates the structure of HC2, while Figure~\ref{fig:hc_flow} visualises the ensemble members of HIVE-COTE over its evolution.